 If the switch has a valid configuration, and you are restoring the factory default settings for a reason other than configuration problems, you should save the switch configuration prior to performing the factory default reset.
 Then, after the reset and resolution of the original problem, you can restore the saved configuration to the switch.
 For both the save and restore processes, you can use the console copy command.
-For more information on this command, see the Management and Configuration Guide, which is on the Documentation CD-ROM that came with your switch.
+For more information on this command, see the Management and Configuration Guide, which is available on the ProCurve Web site www.procurve.com.